meganwang08/SARS-CoV-2-Genetic-Interactions-in-Yeast/index.md

 {% capture text %}
 After taking a global approach by screening all viral proteins, we found interesting interactions between functional mutants of Nsp14 and yeast pathways.
-Thus, our preliminary screens have lead use to focus our work on Nsp14 and background relative to this protein can be found in this section of the website.
+Thus, our preliminary screens have lead use to focus our work on Nsp14 and background relative to this protein can be found in this section of the website .

 [See our preliminary data &nbsp;→](preliminary findings) {:.center}